CrowdStrike/falconpy/README.md

 If you are interested in reviewing more examples of FalconPy usage, this repository also maintains a collection of [samples](https://github.com/CrowdStrike/falconpy/tree/main/samples) to help get you started with integrating CrowdStrike Falcon into your DevOps processes.

 ## Documentation and Support 📖
-FalconPy is a community-driven open source project designed to assist developers with implementing CrowdStrike's APIs within their applications, and is not a formal CrowdStrike product.
-As such it carries no formal support, expressed or implied.
+FalconPy is a community-driven, open source project designed to assist developers in leveraging the power of CrowdStrike APIs within their solutions.
+While not a formal CrowdStrike product, FalconPy is maintained by CrowdStrike and supported in partnership with the open source developer community.

 ### Official Project Documentation: [falconpy.io](https://falconpy.io)